mhartington/mhartington.github.io/content/post/custom-decorators.md

 ### WTH is a decorators

-Decorators can get confusing real fast, so we're going to try and stay pretty high level here.
-In it's simplest form, a decorator allows developers to perform higher-level functions on an annotated class or method.
-Python has these already so lets look at that for an example.
+Decorators can get confusing real fast, so we're going to try to stay pretty high level here.
+In its simplest form, a decorator allows developers to perform higher-level functions on an annotated class or method.
+Python has these already so Let's look at that for an example.

 ```python
 class Client(object):